 The function of structural components, elements, and major bearing surfaces shall not be degraded by wear during the service life and usage of the aircraft.

-The criteria apply to the following typical components:
+The criteria applies to the following typical components:

 - i.
 Structural surfaces which move

 - ii.
 Structural and maintenance access panels and other removable parts

 - iii.
 Doors and ramps

 - iv.
 Other structure

 - v.
 Leading edges

-- vi.
-Radomes

-- vii.
-Housings

-- viii.
-Other protrusions